-So, in summary, the motion of a wavepacket in three--dimensions under the action of gravity is described by a spreading which is completely analogous to the spreading of a free (no gravity) expansion in all directions, while its center of mass moves along the direction of the gravitational force as a classical particle would do.
+In summary, the motion of a wavepacket in three-dimensions under the action of gravity is described by a spreading which is identical to a free (no gravity) expansion in all directions, while its center of mass accelerates in the direction of the gravitational force as a classical particle would.